khuangaf/CHOCOLATE/README.md

 </div>

-This repository holds the CHOCOLATE benchmark, which is used for assessing the factuality of chart captioning systems.
+This repository holds the CHOCOLATE benchmark for assessing the factuality of chart captioning systems and facilitating the Chart Caption Factual Error Correction task.
 The dataset includes an error analysis for six different models on two distinct datasets.
 These includes:

 * LVLM: GPT-4V, Bard (before Gemini)
 * LLM-based Pipeline: DePlot + GPT-4